jhoogstraat/insomnia-plugin-better-http-signatures/README.md

 ##  Q&A

-RSA Private Keys are set without headers (`-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----`).
+RSA Private Keys are set without headers and newlines (`-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----`).

 The Live Preview will show a template of the signing string.
 There are no values, because they are inserted when a request is fired.